Dilawar Singh

-Dilawar Singh Babbar, now known as Dilavar Singh Jaisinghvala (18 August 1970 – 31 August 1995) was the assassin of Beant Singh, the chief minister of Punjab, India.
-He was a serving Punjab Police officer and became a suicide bomber to assassinate the Chief Minister of Punjab.
-He assassinated Beant Singh by blowing up his bullet-proof car at 5 p.m. on 31 August 1995 in the city of Chandigarh.
+Dilawar Singh (18 August 1970 – 31 August 1995) was the assassin of Beant Singh, the chief minister of Punjab, India amid the insurgency in Punjab.
+He was a serving Punjab Police officer and became a suicide bomber for the Babbar Khalsa International.
+He assassinated Beant Singh by blowing up his bullet-proof car at 5 p.m. on 31 August 1995 in the city of Chandigarh killing the chief minister and 17 others.

 Family

 Dilawar Singh's mother, Surjit Kaur, and father, Baba Harnek Singh, live in Guru Nanak Nagar, Patiala, Punjab, India.
 His father was a government employee.
 Dilawar Singh had two brothers.

 Assassination of Beant Singh

-In Punjab between 1992 and 1995, at a time when the Khalistan movement was active in the state and the Indian government was aggressively seeking to control the movement, during Beant Singh's tenure, many innocent Sikhs were killed unlawfully.
-As per Asian Human Rights Commission, "The Congress Government under Chief Minister Beant Singh created a situation where even subordinate police officers became the judge, jury and executioner of innocent people.
-Sikh boys were picked up from their houses or fields and taken blindfolded to isolated places and told to run.
-A burst of AK-47 rifle-fire ended their lives.
-Such was the terror that nobody dared ask why not even a single member of the police force was hit in crossfire.
-Many members of the police force in Punjab got out-of-turn promotions, gallantry awards and monetary rewards for killing “innocent peoples”."
+In Punjab between 1992 and 1995, at a time when the Khalistan movement was active in the state and the Indian government was aggressively seeking to control the movement, during Beant Singh's tenure, It is alleged that many innocent Sikhs were killed unlawfully.

 Dilawar Singh, who was a police constable at that time, conspired with Balwant Singh Rajoana, a police officer, to kill Beant Singh.
-The attack on 31 August 1995 resulted in the death of Beant Singh, Dilawar Singh and 17 others, and, on 25 December 1997, backup police officer Rajoana confessed his involvement while blaming the Indian government that it has murdered its own innocent people and promoted and honored the killers of Sikhs, its Chief Minister Beant Singh had licensed fake encounter killings, rape, abductions, and secret cremations which remains unpunished even today, refused to contest the court proceedings because of his lack of trust in the Indian judicial system, and death penalty was awarded to him.
+The attack on 31 August 1995 resulted in the death of Beant Singh, Dilawar Singh and 17 others, and, on 25 December 1997, backup police officer Rajoana confessed his involvement while blaming the Indian government that it has murdered its own innocent people and promoted and honored the killers of Sikhs including chief minister Beant Singh.
+He refused to contest the court proceedings because of his lack of trust in the Indian judicial system, and death penalty was awarded to him.